 With the Xray Exploratory App, explore your system, uncover hidden bugs, and capture valuable insights to share with your team.

-Now that you’ve seen how you can use the Xray Exploratory App, install the app and let us know what you think.
-Your feedback helps us improve Xray and makes sure we give you the best-in-class tools to manage your software testing practice.
+Now that you’ve seen how to use the Xray Exploratory App install the app and let us know what you think.
+Your feedback helps us improve Xray and ensures we give you the best-in-class exploratory testing tools to manage your software testing practice.

 Install the app for free and start testing your products today.